Follow these email etiquette tips in order to write more effective email.

 Subject: Email tips — a subject for an office workshop?

-Bessie, I came across a book that has lots of tips on streamlining professional communications.
+Bessie, I came across some tips on streamlining professional communications.
 Has anyone volunteered to present at the office workshop next month?
-Let me know if you’d like me to run a little seminar (2o minutes?) on using email effectively.Below, I’ll paste the table of contents from the book.
-Let me know if you want me send you the whole thing as a PDF.
+Let me know if you’d like me to run a little seminar (2o minutes?) on using email effectively.Below, I’ll paste the table of contents.
+I’ll send you the whole thing as a PDF if you want it.Table of Contents

 Recognize that attachments